microsoft/terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

     that group, then remove them all.
   - The UI for this would certainly get complex fast.
   - This also matches the Terminator-style broadcasting to groups.
+* Re: stripes in the background of the tab.
+We could expose a pane's current broadcast state to the pixel shader, and a user could use a custom pixel shader to add stripes behind the text in the shader code.
+That's one possible solution.

 ## Resources